radchenkoVit/course/README.md

 --------------------
 Project packaging - jar

-After install will be generated - airline-1.0-SNAPSHOT-jar-with-dependencies.jar, which could be run by command java -jar airline-1.0-SNAPSHOT-jar-with-dependencies.jar.
+After command '**mvn install**' will be generated - 'airline-1.0-SNAPSHOT-jar-with-dependencies.jar', which could be run by command java -jar airline-1.0-SNAPSHOT-jar-with-dependencies.jar.

 As a result of application - all data will be save in current directory.